SepidehGhorbanian/Clustering/README.md

-Using the K_Means algorithm and DBSCAN algorithm from clustering algorithms (unsupervised)
+Using the K_Means algorithm, DBSCAN algorithm and Hierarchical algorithm from clustering algorithms (unsupervised)

-The code is in Python and it is using the Scikit-learn (Sklearn) library
+The code is in Python and it is using the Scikit-learn (Sklearn) library and scipy library

 Dataset: The mall costumers dataset